Sid-Jain1/TaskMate/README.md

 # 🎓 TaskMate

 TaskMate is a student productivity app built for Android that allows users to organize and manage their academic workload.
-Whether it's keeping track of assignments, marking tasks as complete, or adding helpful task notes and photos, TaskMate can help students stay on top of there work
+Whether it's keeping track of assignments, marking tasks as complete, or adding helpful task notes and photos, TaskMate can help students stay on top of there work.

 ---